mere-dev/mere-dev.github.io/content/docs/the-mission/signatories.md

-All who sign here have indicated their commitment publically to live by this pledge.
+All who sign here have indicated their commitment publicly to live by this pledge.

 - [Sign Here](https://github.com/mere-dev/mere-dev.github.io/edit/master/content/docs/contributing/signatories.md)